ibm-cloud-docs/vmwaresolutions/vmonic/slaccountrequirement.md

   years:  2016, 2017

-lastupdated: "2017-05-30"
+lastupdated: "2017-08-10"

 ---

 # SoftLayer account requirements

-To order instances, you must have a SoftLayer® account.
+To order instances, you must have an IBM® SoftLayer® account.
 The cost of the components that are ordered in your instances is billed to that SoftLayer account.

 ## SoftLayer permissions